yzhilong/tp/docs/DeveloperGuide.md

 9. `MainWindow#executeCommand()` calls`StatsPanel#updateStats()`and `GraphPanel#updateGameEntryList()` to update the
 statistics and graph with the new game entry list.

+Below is an activity diagram for a delete command.
-![Activity diagram of a delete command](images/DeleteActivityDiagram.png)
+![Activity diagram of a delete command](images/DeleteActivityDiagram.png) Please refer to the sequence diagrams in [UI Component](#ui-component) and [Logic Component](#logic-component) for details about how classes in UI and Logic interact to execute a delete command.

 ### Graphical Analysis of Average Profits by Date